valotas/dotfiles/README.md

 The the [nerd fonts version of source code pro](https://www.nerdfonts.com/font-downloads) is installed but you might need to use it in your terminal emulator.
 The name should be `SauceCodePro Nerd Font`.

+# Usage

+After installing you can still use some local (meaning machine specific) defined configuration.
+At the moment the following configuration can be adjusted per machine:

+- `~/.gitconfig.local` is sourced by .gitconfig
+- `~/.config/local_aliases.sh` is sourced by bash/zsh for alias declaration

 # Further reading

 - [dotfiles](https://dotfiles.github.io/)